ERABL-UL/4S/README.md

 # SegContrast with Docker

+We used and edited the code of **[SegContrast](https://github.com/PRBonn/segcontrast/tree/40a86d4c1f7f11b360ac8fa1c447e604ed779eb7)**.
 Inside the `docker/` directory there is a `Dockerfile` to build an image to run SegContrast.
 You can build the image from scratch or download the image from docker hub by:

 ```
 docker pull nuneslu/segcontrast:minkunet